librenms/librenms/doc/Extensions/Applications.md

 4. Restart snmpd on your system.

+You will want to make sure Suricata is set to output the stats to the eve file once a minute.
+This will help make sure that it won't be to far back in the file and will make sure it is recent when the cronjob runs.

 Any configuration of suricata_stat_check should be done in the cron setup.
 If the default does not work, check the docs for it at [MetaCPAN for